-If you are already in counseling at the Counseling Center, or have an intake appointment scheduled, your counselor will help you schedule an appointment with our Care Manager.
+If you are already in counseling at the Counseling Center, or have an intake appointment scheduled, your counselor could help you schedule an appointment with our Care Manager.
 If you are not already receiving our services and desire an off-campus referral, you can request a triage appointment by calling the Counseling Center at (301) 314-7651.
 Our triage counselor and Care Manager will work together to help you identify the best fit related to your healthcare needs, location, and financial situation such as insurance coverage.

 If it is determined that you might benefit from prescription medication, your Counseling Center counselor may refer you to a psychiatrist at the Mental Health Service in the Health Center.
 In such cases, you would be asked to provide written permission for the Counseling Center and Mental Health Service to share information about your case to ensure that you receive the best possible care.

 Alternatively, you can receive a referral to an off-campus psychiatrist from the Counseling Center’s care manager.
 Your Counseling Center counselor can assist you with making that appointment.

 We value our community provider partners and are always looking for referral sources.
-If you wish to receive referrals from the Counseling Center of the University of Maryland, please contact the Care Manager at email@example.com.
+If you wish to be listed as a referral resource for the Counseling Center of the University of Maryland, please contact the Care Manager at email@example.com

 In the email to the Care Manager please write “Community Provider Database Addition Request” in the subject line.
 Questions about this process can be addressed by contacting (301) 314-7674.